City Walk – Vakeel Lane, Central Delhi

 Stop at the first turning on the left.
 The board of Delhi Waqf Board marks the entrance to a Sufi shrine.
 Look for the caretaker if the door is locked.
 It leads to a hillock fertile with tangled thickets of weeds, grasses, bushes and dry leaves.
 The surrounding trees have a great number of aerial roots that lie suspended like a theater curtain.

 The tomb of Hazrat Syed Jalaluddin Bukhari is of green tiles.
 The ascetic is said to have lived here about a century ago.
 The tin roof looks forlorn.

-The area has a couple of makeshift ironing stalls, manned by people with old creased faces.
-The sole vegetable vendor passes his day lying on the pavement with a copy of Dainik Jagran.
-He is patronized by Vakeel Lane residents.
-One of the apartment complexes houses the staffers of the nearby Russian Cultural Center.
+The lane is lined with a couple of makeshift ironing stalls, manned by elderly men.
+The sole vegetable vendor passes his day lying on the pavement with a copy of a Hindi daily.
+He says most of his customers are Vakeel Lane dwellers, adding that one of the apartment complexes houses the staffers of the nearby Russian Cultural Center.